James Loughran: Recordings

-Loughran's Hallé recording of Holst's The Planets won a Gold Disc from EMI and there was universal praise for his Beethoven, Brahms and Elgar cycles of symphonies.
-Other recordings include the Brahms piano concertos with John Lill and Violin Concerto with Maurice Hasson, Saint-Saëns' piano concertos Nos.
+Loughran's Hallé recording of Holst's The Planets won a Gold Disc from EMI, and there was universal praise for his Beethoven, Brahms and Elgar cycles of symphonies.
+Other recordings include the Brahms piano concertos with John Lill and Violin Concerto with Maurice Hasson, Saint-Saëns's piano concertos Nos.
 2 and 4 with Idil Biret, Hector Berlioz's Symphonie fantastique and Sergei Rachmaninoff's Symphony No. 2, as well as notable readings of Walton's Belshazzar's Feast and works by the Strauss family.
 He also recorded the complete Beethoven symphonies with the London Symphony Orchestra as part of the European Broadcasting Union's Beethoven Bicentenary celebrations in 1970.

 Loughran also conducted Havergal Brian's Symphony No. 10 for the very first commercial recording of any of Brian's music, with the Leicestershire Schools Symphony Orchestra.
 The recording was released on Unicorn Records in 1973, along with Brian's Symphony No. 21, conducted by Eric Pinkett.
 The recording session also received television coverage on the programme Aquarius, under the title "The Unknown Warrior".